Manuscript structure

 Page format

 All text must be in a one-column format.
 The length of a research article can vary from 6 to 15 pages.
-The length of a review article can vary from 6 to 20 pages The manuscript with the length beyond these page limits will not be reviewed.
+The length of a review article contains about 25 pages.
+The manuscript with the length beyond these page limits will not be reviewed.
 If the manuscript is prepared by Microsoft Word, the Times New Roman font and the back color should be used.
 The page size is A4.
 The top and bottom margins are 4 cm, and the left and right margins are 3 cm.

 Title page